-Assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortized cost.
-Interest income from these financial assets is included in finance income using the effective interest rate method.
+Liabilities that are held for payment of contractual cash flows where those cash outflows represent solely payments of principal and interest are measured at amortized cost.
+Interest expense from these financial liabilities is included in finance expense using the effective interest rate method.
 Any gain or loss arising on derecognition is recognized directly in profit or loss and presented in other gains (losses) together with foreign exchange gains and losses.
-Significant impairment losses are presented as a separate line item in the statement of total comprehensive income under profit or loss.